wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-how-to-monitor.md

 ##How to: Receive alerts for cloud service metrics##

 You can receive alerts based on your cloud service monitoring metrics.
 On the **Management Services** page of the Azure Management Portal, you can create a rule to trigger an alert when the metric you choose reaches a value that you specify.
 You can also choose to have email sent when the alert is triggered.
-For more information, see [How to: Receive Alert Notifications and Manage Alert Rules in <!-- deleted by customization Azure](https://msdn.microsoft.com/zh-cn/library/azure/dn306638.aspx) --><!-- keep by customization: begin --> Azure](/documentation/articles/insights-receive-alert-notification) <!-- keep by customization: end -->.
+For more information, see [How to: Receive Alert Notifications and Manage Alert Rules in Azure](https://msdn.microsoft.com/zh-cn/library/azure/dn306638.aspx).

 ##How to: Add metrics to the metrics table##